noahbroeski1/FetchiOSCodingChallenge/README.md

 Throughout this challenge, I tried to implement the thumbnails as UIImageViews in multiple ways.
 These ways included, ___.
 After multiple attempts and troubleshooting, I believe the machine I am working on may have something to do with the errors I'm receiving.
 </br>

-The MacBook Air I'm currently using does not have the newest MacOS which led me to fall behind on XCode updates.
+As shown below, the MacBook Air I'm using for this challenge does not have support for the latest MacOS, which led me to fall behind on Xcode updates.
 </br>
 ![Screen Shot 2023-03-01 at 9 21 23 PM](https://user-images.githubusercontent.com/114269636/222332038-baad636a-02a4-402a-b312-a3193b62a40e.png)
 </br>